bermarte/acme-web-design/development-strategy.md

 ### HTML

 what did you change in the HTML and why?
+* Removed the class on the button contained in services.html to style it better

 ### CSS
 what did you change in the HTML and why?